 5. Use a good, safe VPN for all your devices

 Using a good VPN is the easiest and most effective way to secure your devices and protect your privacy.
 A good VPN service can provide you with a very high level of anonymity online.
 VPNs are also a powerful tool for bypassing geographic restrictions and accessing blocked content – from movies to games and websites.

 - Legal jurisdiction – Where the VPN legally based determines the laws and government it falls under, which directly affects user privacy and data security.
 In general, 14 Eyes mass surveillance countries should be avoided when choosing a VPN.

 - Testing results – The only way to verify if a VPN is actually protecting you is through rigorous testing.
 Many VPNs will look great on the surface, but fail different tests and checks.

 Legal jurisdiction and testing results are the two main criteria used in all of our VPN rankings.

 With more and more people seeking privacy/security solutions, VPNs are rapidly growing in popularity.
 This is especially true for people who enjoy torrenting.
 Using a VPN whenever you go online is the simplest and most effective way to protect your privacy.

-Here are five VPNs that passed all privacy/security tests and are also located in good privacy jurisdictions:
+Here are three VPNs that passed all privacy/security tests and are also located in good privacy jurisdictions: